Bōkyaku Tantei

 (忘却探偵, Bōkyaku Tantei) is a Japanese mystery novel series written by Nisio Isin and illustrated by Vofan.
 It has been published by Kodansha since October 2014 under their Kodansha Bungei label.
-A manga adaptation by Yō Asami titled (掟上今日子の備忘録, Okitegami Kyōko no Bibōroku) was serialized in Kodansha's Monthly Shōnen Magazine from August 2015 to March 2017.
+A manga adaptation by Yō Asami titled (掟上今日子の備忘録, Okitegami Kyōko no Bibōroku), after the first novel, was serialized in Kodansha's Monthly Shōnen Magazine from August 2015 to March 2017.
 It was collected in five tankōbon volumes.
 A Japanese drama adaptation also titled Okitegami Kyōko no Bibōroku aired for 10 episodes on NTV from October to December 2015.

 Synopsis

 Setting

 Kyōko Okitegami is a detective with a unique trait; her memory resets each time she falls asleep.
 Despite this challenge, she is able to solve cases brought to her by clients in nearly a day.
 The story is divided into two distinct sections.
 The first section is a longer story in which a young man named Yakusuke Kakushidate, who has been falsely accused, plays the role of the sidekick.
 In the second section, a short story, Kyōko Okitegami plays the role of the sidekick.